Journalist and Guest Articles for Other Sites

 I’ve worked as a freelance journalist since 1997, writing for publications in Asia and North America.
 My heyday was the early 00’s, when I was traveling around China and publishing a few stories every month, mostly for magazines and newspapers in China, Hong Kong & Taiwan, various websites and the occasional multi-page travel circular.
+I’ve also worked as an in-house writer for a few publications, including Beijing Scene and the Rocky Mountain Bullhorn.

 Since Lonely Planet has been my major editorial sugar daddy for so many years (thanks, LP!), they get their own section.
 Click here for that.